rakhimov/scram/doc/opsa_support.rst

   children.
 - The correct number of a gate's children is required.
 - Unused primary events are ignored but reported as warning.
+- Double definition of events is considered an error instead of warning.